 Drop off points for any donations:

-Tulbagh: Chain on Main Retail Shop (situated at the old Saronsberg Theatre), 19 Van Der Stel Street, Tulbagh.
+Tulbagh: Chain on Main Retail Shop (The Yellow House), 25 Van Der Stel Street, Tulbagh.

 Wolseley: Chain Shelter, 19 Mill Street, Wolseley (on Google Maps).

 You can also help us by shopping online at the Santa Cause for Paws shop in aid of Chain Boland.
 All profits will be paid out directly to Chain Boland.
 Click the button below and start shopping!